 If you are a micro-business customer, we will send you a reminder at least 30 days before your contract ends.

-If you reach the end of your contract and haven’t agreed a new contract, we will continue to supply you and you will automatically move onto our Default rates.
+If you reach the end of your contract and have not agreed a new contract, we will continue to supply you and you will automatically move onto our default rates.

 Default rates for expired contracts

 We will continue to supply you, even if your agreed energy contract has ended

 Without an agreed contract, your supply is automatically moved onto our default rates.